isomerpages/govtech-stp/_atp/conditions.md

 </ol>

 <p style="margin-top:10px; font-size:16px;"><sup>1</sup> Travellers are not permitted to enter any retail or food & beverage establishments at Changi Airport, including Jewel Changi Airport.
 The only exception is for the procurement of goods and services from permitted concessionaires within the airport transit area or the cordoned-off area in the Arrivals Hall.</p>
+<p style="margin-top:10px; font-size:16px;"><sup>2</sup> Travellers are not permitted to enter any retail or food & beverage establishments at Changi Airport, including Jewel Changi Airport.
+The only exception is for the procurement of goods and services from permitted concessionaires within the airport transit area or the cordoned-off area in the Arrivals Hall.</p>
+<p style="margin-top:10px; font-size:16px;"><sup>3</sup> Travellers are not permitted to enter any retail or food & beverage establishments at Changi Airport, including Jewel Changi Airport.
+The only exception is for the procurement of goods and services from permitted concessionaires within the airport transit area or the cordoned-off area in the Arrivals Hall.</p>